Assignment 1: Larson Scanner

 Submitting

 The assignment is due at 5pm on Tuesday.
 The timestamp on the tagged commit determines the submission time.
-Delivering on schedule earns a small on-time bonus.
+Delivering on schedule earns a small on-time reward.
 We encourage you to learn how to pace your work and hit the deadline – this is a great skill to build!
 Finishing on time also allows you a short breather before the next assignment comes out.
-If you are running a a bit behind in a given week, there is a 48-hour grace period where we accept late submissions without penalty (but with no on-time bonus).
+If you are running a a bit behind in a given week, there is a 48-hour grace period where we accept late submissions without penalty (although you miss out on the on-time reward).
 Read more about the late policy.

 Extension